 What to Expect

-- How to maintain legal F-1 visa status
+- maintain legal F-1 visa status

-- How to get involved in activities on campus
+- get involved in campus activities

 Additional Orientation Events for All Students

 We strongly encourage you to participate in these new student events:

 In order to get the best choice of classes, sign up for and complete your online self-service Advising and Registration session early.
 Within a week of completing the online self-service Advising and Registration session, you will receive an email from an academic advisor with a personalized recommended class schedule for your first semester.

 If you need additional assistance after completing the online Advising and Registration session and need to meet one on one with an academic advisor, we can help get you connected.

 - parking permit/bus pass